Penny-Admixture/bitcore/README.md

 # Bitcore

-**Infrastructure to build Bitcoin and blockchain-based applications for the next generation of financial technology.**
+**Infrastructure to build Peercoin and blockchain-based applications for the next generation of financial technology.**

 ## Getting Started